Gunblade NY: Sequel and port

 A sequel, L.A.
 Machineguns: Rage of the Machines, was released in December 1998.
 The game is another rail shooter set 20 years after the events of Gunblade NY and follows the efforts of two agents of the Special Independent Force Against Terrorism riding hoverbikes to defeat the titular Rage of the Machines, another robotic terrorist organization, across the western United States.
 Machineguns and Gunblade were both ported to the Wii in the two-game compilation Sega Arcade Hits Pack: Gunblade NY & LA Machineguns, which adds online leaderboards, Wii Zapper support and the ability to unlock new firing styles with different tactical advantages.
-Due to the destruction of the World Trade Center during the September 11 attacks, the World Trade Center towers that appear in Gunblade NY are removed in the Arcade Hits Pack to reflect their absence during the game's setting in the year 2005.
+Due to the collapse of the World Trade Center during the September 11 attacks, the World Trade Center towers that appear in Gunblade NY are removed in the Arcade Hits Pack to reflect their absence during the game's setting in the year 2005.